 STANDARD TERMS AND CONDITIONS FOR THE PURCHASE OF GOODS

-(A) Sims Recycling Solutions is the leading global recycler of waste electronics and electrical equipment.
+(A) Sims Lifecycle Services is the leading global recycler of waste electronics and electrical equipment.

 (B) The Seller wishes to sell to Sims, materials fit for precious metal recovery.
 Sims wishes to purchase such goods from the Seller on the terms and conditions of this Agreement.

 1.1 the following words and expressions will have the following meanings unless the context otherwise requires: